ISC-HEI/isc_templates/samples/sample_lab/lab-expressions.pdf.typ

 //      --template=isc_lab_typ  \
 //     -o mylab.pdf

+// TODO:
+// - Figure number not included for typst (comme sur la figure 3)
+// - Equation not displayed similarly to LaTex
+// - How are \newpage handled?
+// - How to edit metadata such as creator ?
+It seems not feasible at the moment but pdf-meta can be used

 #let horizontalrule = [
   #v(1pt)
   #line(start: (25%, 0%), end: (75%, 0%), stroke: 1pt + white)